jordanrule/haskell-rl/README.md

-# Functional RL in Clojure
+# Functional RL in Haskell

 I am using [Functional RL in Scala](https://github.com/sritchie/scala-rl) as a template to implement reinforcement learning in [Haskell](https://github.com/haskell).
 There is nothing here now, but I will be implementing as I go.